zxcvbnius/slate/source/index.md

         @Override
         public void onSuccess(final DiuitChat diuitChat)
         {
-            // if success, it will return the DiuitChat object }
+            // if success, it will return the same DiuitChat object }
     });
 ```